-Only the following shall be entitled to vote in faculty meetings and by mail or electronic ballot: faculty members in tenured or tenure-earning positions, and faculty members approved for appointment in non-tenureearning positions by faculty vote and specifically approved for voting privileges by a two-thirds majority.
+Other members of the department entitled to vote in faculty meetings and by mail or electronic ballet are faculty members approved for appointment in non-tenure earning positions by faculty vote and specifically approved for voting privileges by a two-thirds majority.
 All faculty holding Graduate Faculty Status (GFS) in Biological Science shall be entitled to participate in evaluation of, and to vote on matters pertaining to departmental graduate policy.